19 min read

 Temporary Work AuthorizationO-1, L-1, E-2, TN, H-1BFaster initial approval, flexibility to test U.S. opportunities, can lead to green cardsProfessionals, entrepreneurs or investors seeking to reside in the US temporarily with the ability to work and travel.

 The best approach depends on your individual circumstances and level of experience.
 Exceptional Canadian professionals may consider pursuing permanent residence through self-petition categories, which can bypass the need for temporary visas and their associated renewals and restrictions.
-However, it’s advisable to consult with an immigration lawyer to carefully weigh all available options.
+Consulting with an immigration lawyer can help you weigh all available options and choose the strongest path forward.

 Employment-Based Green Cards: Direct Path to Permanent Residence